qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 Once you know the command-line name of the algorithm, the next thing to do is to know the right syntax to execute it.
 That means knowing which parameters are needed and the order in which they have to be passed when calling the ``runalg()`` method.
-SEXTANTE has a method to describe an algorithm in detail, which can be used to get a list of the parameters that an algorithms require and the outputs that it will generate.
+There is a method to describe an algorithm in detail, which can be used to get a list of the parameters that an algorithms require and the outputs that it will generate.
 To do it, you can use the ``alghelp(name_of_the_algorithm)`` method.
 Use the command-line name of the algorithm, not the full descriptive name.